adjjn/Jumbled_Maze-Word_Scramble/README.md

 - Open a pull request.

 # License
--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for more details.

 # Contact
-- Project Developer & Maintainer: ADITI JAIN
+  Project Developer & Maintainer: ADITI JAIN
 - Email: jainaditi.adi@gmail.com
 - GitHub:https://github.com/adjjn